RPGroup-PBoC/Reg-Seq-2/code/processing/20220514_mapping/README.md

 which creates files containing each barcode and promoter pair, as well as their counts.
 The results will be stored in a `.fastq` file, which will be used to map the sequences to promoters.

 To identify which promoter a sequence belongs to, we first need to prepare the data.
 Therefore, run the script `run_bbmap.sh`.
 Make sure that `bbmap` is in the correct location.
 To run this script, the current working directory has to be the folder of this experiment.
+Finally, to finish the alignment, run `extract_gene_names.sh` in this folder.
+The script produces a file for each gene in the experiment, which contains the promoter variants as well as the counts.

+The files can be combined again by running `filter_mapping.sh`, which also filters out all combinations of promoter and barcode that have less than 3 counts.